IDunion/OpenIDIDComm/README.md

 ### DID JWT

-This solutions utilizes "JSON Web Tokens" to pass a DID in the credential request and at the same time proving possesion of the key material.
+This solution utilizes "JSON Web Tokens" to pass a DID in the credential request and at the same time proving possession of the key material.

 Required:
 - Solution established additional DIDComm channel